 Increasing Small Firms’ Adoption of the Pix Digital Payment Platform in Brazil

-In collaboration with IPA and the Central Bank of Brazil, researchers are conducting a randomized evaluation to assess whether information and a financial reward increases micro firms’ adoption of a digital payments platform.
+In collaboration with IPA and the Central Bank of Brazil, researchers are conducting a randomized evaluation to assess whether providing targeted information on the benefits of a secure financial data sharing platform increases its adoption among small firms.

 Results will be available in 2025.